 Anyone with a phone knows that spam calls have become a daily source of annoyance, with little evidence they will abate anytime soon.
 But for businesses, the intrusion of unwanted enterprise voice traffic and the threat potential when scams are involved not only impacts the welfare of employees, it constitutes a host of negative effects on the organization as a whole in terms of lost productivity, network performance and cybersecurity risk.
 While recognizing the problem, few organizations have the means to understand the true makeup of their voice traffic, let alone how to measure the financial impact of unwanted calls.
-This article examines the various forms of spam calls in the enterprise and what one company is doing to help organizations regain control over the security and integrity of their voice networks through a sophisticated Voice Traffic Analysis and Voice Spam Filter solution.
+This article examines the various forms of spam calls in the enterprise and what one company is doing to help organizations regain control over the security and integrity of their voice networks through a sophisticated Voice Traffic Assessment and Voice Traffic Filter solution.

 Defining “Voice Spam” (What is Voice Spam?)

 The term “voice spam” is broadly used to define unsolicited/unwanted phone calls, but it comes in many forms.
 It can be a live telemarketer hoping to sell goods or services.
 While annoying and disruptive, these calls are considered legal as long as they adhere to Federal Trade Commission (FTC) standards.
-(Note, calls from political organizations are considered acceptable, an issue that is sure to have an impact on spam call volume as the 2020 election approaches).

 Then, there is the all-too familiar robocall.
 Appointment reminders, flight cancellations, and other informational calls are legitimate forms of robocalls.
 However, illegitimate players are leveraging Voice over Internet (VoIP) technology to generate thousands of robocalls to random numbers from an auto dialer.
 Their messaging, at best, is intended to elicit a purchase but, in growing numbers, is designed to lure the call recipient into a scam.
 Scammers often employ caller ID “spoofing” to disguise their identity, replacing their source ID with one showing a familiar area code or person (neighbor spoofing), or business name (enterprise spoofing) to entice recipients to answer.